 How Can You Trust An Outsourced Paraplanner?

-There comes a time in a growing IFA business where you have a decision to make – do I look for a paraplanner to help me grow?
-And the choices here are hiring someone or outsourcing.
+There comes a time in a growing IFA business where you have a decision to make – do I trust an outsourced paraplanner to help me grow?
+The choices here are hiring someone or outsourcing.
 With the advice in books such as The 4 Hour Work Week, outsourcing has become big business.
 But when we look at financial services, there are some major considerations to take into account.
 How can you trust an outsourced paraplanner with your client data?
 Your reputation?
 Your business?
 Great questions.
 Let’s take a look at the issues at stake.

 Data security is becoming bigger and bigger in the business world as we are what we know as much as what we do.
 GDPR has made this an even bigger consideration.
 Make sure you team up with an outsourced paraplanner that is registered with the ICO and understands data protection as well as you do.

-And we’ve all heard stories of clients being poached by unscrupulous firms pretending to offer support while mining data.
+We have all heard stories of clients being poached by unscrupulous firms pretending to offer support whilst mining data.
 Ensure that your Service Level agreements or SLA’s reflect the relationship you want to have with each other.
 More on SLA’s later in this article.

 A Lack Of Experience